lupyuen/lupyuen.github.io/src/spi.md

             dmactrl.I = 0;
         }
 ```
-TODO

-Transmit DMA: Copy data from RAM to SPI Port
+For SPI Transmit: We create a DMA Request that copies data from RAM to the SPI Port for transmission...

 ```c
         (*pptxlli)[i].srcDmaAddr = (uint32_t)(ptx_data + i * LLI_BUFF_SIZE);